A-Ribeiro/smartphone-parish-app/README.md

 __Example:__ Imagine that the application has the functionality to present news.
 Now we want to add a __day by day liturgy reading__.
 For that, we might create a new application, or we can use the same application, but using a __plugin__ that enables the application to have this new functionality (__day by day liturgy reading__).

-### Plugins already available in this version  ###
+### Plugins Already Available in this Version  ###

-This application version already comes with two plugins that can be used with the application.
+This application version already comes with two plugins that can be used.

 The first is the __Digital Guide (pt-br:guia digital)__ plugin.
 This plugin enable the parish to create digital documents based on steps or based on days like novenas.
 It is possible to deliver these documents to the people's smartphones through this plugin.
 It can be useful for deliver pray guides, novenas, etc...

-The second is the __Script & Music(pt-br:repertórios)__ plugin.
-This plugin enable the parish to create music scripts and musics with or without chords.
+The second is the __Script & Music (pt-br:repertórios)__ plugin.
+This plugin enable the parish to create music scripts, musics lyrics or music with chords.
 When the plugin is installed in the application, the people can access music scripts, music lyrics, music chords or print a PDF document that contains all the music script.
 It can be useful for musicians, to singers and to every people that want to follow the music sequence that is used in the celebration.

 ### Videos ###